ka9q/ka9q-radio/README.md

 configured to, e.g., demodulate and record every FM channel on a band, or decode and relay digital messages (e.g., APRS, WSPR, Horus 4FSK, radiosondes).
-These programs are automatically launched by the (new) Linux standard system manager program 'systemd'.
+These programs are automatically launched by the (new) Linux standard system manager program *systemd*.

 The core component is the *radiod* daemon.
-It accepts a (multicast) raw I/Q stream from a front end module and executes a configured set of digital downconverters and simple demodulators for various linear and FM modes, including AM, SSB, CW and a raw IQ mode intended mainly for use by other programs.
+It accepts a (multicast) raw A/D stream from a front end module and executes a configured set of digital downconverters and simple demodulators for various linear and FM modes, including AM, SSB, CW and a raw IQ mode intended mainly for use by other programs.